What is the purpose of a Home Visit?

 · Inform the caregiver and child (if age appropriate) of upcoming court hearings, staffings, etc.

-· Obtain updates and copies of the child’s medical and dental records, appointments, procedures, prescriptions and dosage.
+· Obtain updates and copies of the child’s medical, dental and mental health records, appointments, procedures, prescriptions and dosage.

-· Discuss educational progress and obtain copies of the child’s educational records (if age appropriate).
+· Obtain updates and copies of the child’s educational records and progress (if age appropriate).

-· Obtain updated photographs of the child using the MindShare application on your phone.
+· Obtain updated photographs of the child using the Mindshare mobile application.

-· Sign the Child Resource Record and review it during each home visit to ensure that information is current.
+· Review the Child Resource Record at each home visit to ensure that information is current.

 · Follow up on previous concerns or referrals with caregiver and/or the child.